wjziv/wjziv.github.io/content/_index.md

 ![Walter](/images/walter_square.jpg#walter-index "Walter")

 # I'm Walter.
-While also functioning as an online resume, this is where I keep notes and instructions as a convenience to myself and others when I find I'm repeatedly sharing the same information or looking up the same question more than a handful of times.
+While also functioning as an online resume, this is where I keep notes and instructions as a convenience to myself and others.
+I find myself repeatedly sharing the same information or looking up the same question more than a handful of times, so collecting them publicly sounded like the best solution.
 This includes some dope recipes I've come across; I'll cite wherever I can.

 I graduated from RPI in 2016 with a degree in Chemical Engineering and a minor in Philosophy.
 Now I spend most of my time working on backend systems.